udayakumar-s/ej2-angular-docs/ej2-angular/tab/how-to/render-other-components-in-tab-using-angular-template.md

 ---
 layout: post
 title: Render other components in tab using angular template in Angular Tab component | Syncfusion
-description: Learn here all about Render other components in tab using angular template in Syncfusion ##Platform_Name## Tab component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Render other components in tab using angular template in Syncfusion Angular Tab component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Render other components in tab using angular template
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Render other components in tab using angular template in Angular Tab component